andreburgaud/meetup-golang-lua/README.md

 ### Global Build

-You can execute all build by executing `make` at the root of the project:
+You can execute all builds by executing `make` at the root of the project:

 ```
 $ make